eonu/eonu.github.io/about.md

 These resources are a mixture of:

-- revisits or reflections on particular subjects that I came across during my undergraduate studies,
+- revisits or reflections on particular subjects that I came across during my studies,
 - new concepts or ideas that I find interesting,
 - projects that I am currently working on!